-Disproportionate housing needs show how access to the housing market differs for members of different classes.
-Housing problems may include housing cost burden, overcrowding, or substandard housing.
-Black and Hispanic households in the region have the highest rates of experiencing a housing problem such as cost burden or crowding, while White, non-Hispanic households are the least likely to experience housing problems across the region.
+Cost Burden and Housing Challenges.
+African American and Hispanic households in the region have the highest rates of experiencing a housing problem such as cost burden or crowding, while White, non-Hispanic households are the least likely to experience housing problems across the region.

 Households that include a member with a disability may experience housing challenges related to needed modifications to the home or accommodations from their housing provider.
-In Sacramento County, 42 percent of households that include a member with a disability live in a home that does not meet accessibility needs of the member with a disability, which is higher than the regional amount of 35 percent.
-In Sacramento County, 20 percent of households with disabled members include roommates/friends, nearly twice the regional share (11 percent), which may be indicative of an insufficient supply of affordable and accessible housing for disabled residents.
+In Sacramento County, 42 percent of households that include a member with a disability live in a home that does not meet accessibility needs of the member with a disability.
+This is higher than the regional amount of 35 percent.
+In Sacramento County, 20 percent of disability households include roommates/friends, nearly twice the regional share (11 percent), which may also be indicative of insufficient supply of affordable and accessible housing in the county.
 Among Sacramento County resident survey respondents whose household includes a member with a disability, more than one in four (27 percent) are precariously housed, the third highest rate among the participating jurisdictions.